Quiescent Big Bang formation in $2+1$ dimensions: Introduction

-Once the energy bounds in Corollary \ref{cor:en-imp} are obtained, the main theorem in Section \ref{sec:main} follows by standard arguments as in, for example, \cite{Rodnianski2014,Speck2018,FU24}.
-While this yields the asymptotic result \eqref{eq:asymp-Vlasov} for Vlasov matter in an analogous manner to \cite[(8.4a)]{FU24}, we note that we rescale the distribution function $\overline{f}$ a posteriori using the asymptotics of $\hat{k}$ instead of rescaling the reference distribution to obtain a slightly more precise picture of the asymptotic behaviour toward the Big Bang.
-This rescaling is in line with the convergence of the renormalised spatial metric $\mathcal{G}$ in Corollary \ref{cor:renorm}, which in turn corresponds to the spatial metrics used in the framework of \cite{GPR23}.
+Once the energy bounds in Corollary \ref{cor:en-imp} are obtained, the main theorem in Section \ref{sec:main} follows by standard arguments as in, for example, \cite{Rodnianski2014,Speck2018,FU25}.
+The asymptotic behaviour of the dual Vlasov distribution function $f^\sharp$ on the mass shell is related to that of the spatial metric since the renormalisation of velocities is similar to that used for the renormalised spatial metric $\mathcal{G}$ in Corollary \ref{cor:renorm}, which converges toward the Big Bang hypersurface.
+The metric $\mathcal{G}$ in Corollary \ref{cor:renorm} also corresponds to the spatial metrics used in the framework of \cite{GPR23}.

-Finally, Corollary \ref{cor:u1} follows by taking the asymptotic control on the solution variables established in Theorem \ref{thm:main} and, with these in hand, computing the norm of the second fundamental form as well as the Kretschmann scalar with respect to the induced foliation.
+Finally, translating these results to the polarized $U(1)$ symmetric vacuum setting, Corollary \ref{cor:u1} follows by taking the asymptotic control on the solution variables established in Theorem \ref{thm:main-2+1} and, with these in hand, computing the norm of the second fundamental form as well as the Kretschmann scalar with respect to the induced foliation.
 The necessary curvature formulas are collected in Section \ref{subsec:curvature-u1}.